awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 You can balance how much to explore \(where items with less interactions data or relevance are recommended more frequently\) against how much to exploit \(where recommendations are based on what we know or relevance\)\.
 Amazon Personalize automatically adjusts future recommendations based on implicit user feedback\.

+## Automatic Updates<a name="automatic-updates"></a>

+ With User\-Personalization, Amazon Personalize automatically updates the latest model \(solution version\) every two hours to include new data\.
+With each update, Amazon Personalize updates the solution version with the latest item information and adjusts the exploration according to implicit feedback from users\.
+This allows Amazon Personalize to gauge item quality based on new interactions for already explored items and continually update item exploration\.

+**Note**
+There is no cost for automatic updates\.

+**Update Requirements**

+ Amazon Personalize automatically updates only the latest solution version trained with `trainingMode` set to `FULL` and only if you provide new item or interactions data since the last automatic update\.
+If you have trained a new solution version, Amazon Personalize will not automatically update older solution versions that you have deployed in a campaign\.
+Updates also do not occur if you have deleted your dataset\.

+**Note**
+ Amazon Personalize automatically updates only solution versions you created on or after November 17, 2020\.

-**Working with Impressions Data**
+## Working with Impressions Data<a name="working-with-impressions"></a>

  Unlike other recipes, which solely use positive interactions \(clicking, watching, or purchasing\), the User\-Personalization recipe can also use impressions data\.
-Impressions are lists of items that were visible to the user when they interacted with \(clicked, watched, purchased, and so on\) a particular item\.
+Impressions are lists of items that were visible to a user when they interacted with \(clicked, watched, purchased, and so on\) a particular item\.

-Using this information, a solution trained with the User\-Personalization recipe can quickly infer the suitability of new items based on how frequently an item has been ignored, and change recommendation accordingly\.
-For more information see [Formatting Impressions Data](data-prep-formatting.md#data-prep-impressions-data)\.
+Using this information, a solution trained with the User\-Personalization recipe can quickly infer the suitability of new items based on how frequently an item has been ignored, and change recommendations accordingly\.
+For more information see [Impressions Data](data-prep-formatting.md#data-prep-impressions-data)\.

 ## Properties and Hyperparameters<a name="bandit-hyperparameters"></a>